nhsuk/nhsuk-service-manual-community-backlog/docs/CODE_OF_CONDUCT.md

 This code of conduct applies in project spaces.

-It also applies in public when an individual is representing the project or its community.
-Examples of representing a service manual project or community include:
+It also applies in public when an individual is representing the NHS digital service manual, a service manual project or community.
+Examples include:

-* using the service manual or another official e-mail address
+* individuals identifying themselves as members of the team or posting on behalf of the service manual team on social media or Slack
-* posting on behalf of the service manual team on a social media or Slack account
+* anyone using the service manual or another official e-mail address
-* acting as an appointed representative at an online or offline event
+* anyone acting as an appointed representative at an online or offline event

 The service manual team may define or clarify further what representation of a project means.